Taifa of Málaga

-The Taifa of Málaga (طائفة مالقة) was an Islamic Moorish taifa kingdom located in what is now southern Spain.
+The Taifa of Málaga (طائفة مالقة) was an Andalusī Islamic taifa kingdom located in what is now southern Spain.
 It existed during four distinct time periods: from 1026 to 1057, 1073 to 1090, 1145 to 1153, and 1229 to 1239, when the polity was finally conquered by the Emirate of Granada.

 History

 First taifa

 The taifa was created in 1026 when Yahya I al-Mu'tali, a Berberized Arab of the Hammudid dynasty who had been invited to assume the title of caliph of Córdoba, returned to his secure stronghold of Málaga and subsequently was banished definitively by the Córdobans.
 After his expulsion, he united under his rule the coras of Málaga and Algeciras, initially with the support of the Zirids of Granada, and thereupon declared the independent Taifa of Málaga.
 He regained the title of caliph, which thenceforth was exclusive to the Málagan rulers.
 His rule, which lasted until his death in 1035, was characterized by struggle with the Abbadid dynasty kings of the Taifa of Seville.
 Yahya conquered the Taifa of Carmona, of strategic importance in the area; it was, however, soon recaptured by the Sevillans.